 Dancing slower

-Using simple and natural steps
+Dancing with simple and natural steps

 Another element pertinent to the elegance of the style is using simple and natural steps.
 Some tango styles are known for their fancy footwork and showy figures, which, although may be beautiful in some way, lack naturalness and elegance.
 The following is an example.

-In contrast, the first three couples use austere steps to allow themselves focus inwardly on quiet contemplation.
+In contrast, the first two couples use austere steps to allow themselves focus inwardly on quiet contemplation.
 The man leads by swinging the woman's body.
 The woman keeps her body tall and straight while swinging it gracefully, letting its intrinsic, natural beauty manifest itself.

 December 17, 2017